NHL Announces Time Change For Bruins-Capitals April 20 Game

-The NHL has needed to make several changes to its schedule throughout the course of the season due to COVID-19, and more changes were made Monday.
+The NHL has needed to make several changes to its schedule throughout the course of the season due to COVID-19, and one Monday impacted the Boston Bruins.

-The league announced updates to five games including the Boston Bruins’ bout against the Washington Capitals on April 20.
+The league announced updates to five games including that between the Bruins and Washington Capitals on April 20.
 Puck drop originally was scheduled for 7 p.m.
-ET, but it now will be at 6:30 p.m. at TD Garden.
+ET, but will be at 6:30 p.m.
+ET at TD Garden.

 Boston has split its four games against the Caps this season.